-Theatre de la Ville in Paris
+Paris Theatre de la Ville Entertainment Venue

-When you look at the history of the Place du Chatelet, you will find a fortress once stood here, which was turned into a prison, however, when Paris was being redesigned in the time of Baron Haussmann, this was demolished and the square in Paris was constructed along with two buildings opposite each other that were designed as theatres.
+When you look at the history of the Place du Chatelet, you will find a fortress once stood here, which was turned into a prison, however, when Paris was being redesigned in the time of Baron Haussmann, this was demolished and the Paris square was constructed along with two buildings opposite each other that were designed as theatres.

 Theatre de la Ville Paris